12 Must-Do’s while visiting Asheville, North Carolina

 12. Treat yourself to a liquid truffle at French Broad Chocolate Lounge

-French Broad Chocolate Lounge is a bit different than your ordinary coffeehouse as their speciality is the other most popular caffeinated beverage – hot chocolate.
+French Broad Chocolate Lounge is a bit different than your ordinary coffeehouse as their specialty is the other most popular caffeinated beverage – hot chocolate.
 On a cold winter’s day, nothing really warms you up like the perfect mug of hot cocoa.

 For an insanely decadent treat, try a Liquid Truffle, an extremely indulgent 4 ounce shot of pure chocolate available in many tempting varieties.
 Try the salted caramel or lavender and honey.
 If you would rather go the traditional route, simply order a hot cocoa topped with whipped cream, Either way, you cannot go wrong.
 They also offer cakes, cookies, gelato, and chocolate treats so really this is the best place in town for a decadent dessert!